-Woodford Files – On Solar Medicine, Edible Flowers, and Getting Out of Town
+Woodford Files – On Solar Medicine, Edible Flowers, and Getting Out of Town for a Healthy Holiday

-Julia Woodford May 30, 2025
+Julia Woodford June 1, 2025

 The view from here…

-Wow, what a year it’s been so far – a year of transformative changes for people and businesses alike.
+Wow, what a year it’s been so far – a year of transformation for people and businesses alike.
 Here at Vitality, we have evolved from a magazine format to a newsletter / website format, both of which you will hopefully find easy to read and share.
 This format enables you to comment on any article or ask questions of the writers, which makes it more of an interactive experience.

 In other news, with the ever-increasing cost of food and drink, people are turning more towards home cooking to bring costs down and nutrition up.
-So this month we offer you an updated feature by Linda Gabris about foraging for flowers in field and garden.
+So this month we offer an updated feature by Linda Gabris about foraging for flowers in field and garden.
 Flowers add luscious colours, flavours, and medicine to summer dishes while being easy on the budget since they’re mostly free.
 One of my favourites is the dandelion, a cheerful medicinal flower that complements any dish, yet is considered a pesky weed by those unaware of its health benefits.

 Enjoy yourself, and don’t forget to take off your shoes.